 Early action plan: An admission plan that allows students to apply and be notified of an admission decision well in advance of the regular notification dates.
-If admitted, the candidate is not committed to enroll; the student may reply to the offer under the college's regular reply policy.

-Early admission: A policy under which students who have not completed high school are admitted and enroll full time in college, usually after completion of their junior year.
+If admitted, the candidate is not committed to enroll; the student may reply to the offer under the Early admission: A policy under which students who have not completed high school are admitted and enroll full time in college, usually after completion of their junior year.